Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is about the difficult DP with CDQ divide

+## OJ9 Dynamic Planning

+The question A is about the application of BellmanFord algorithm to find the shortes path in a negtive weighted graph.

+The question B is about the wildcast matching of a string, which is also about the dynamic planning.

+## OJ10 Dynamic Planning

+The question A is about the DP algorithm plus game algorithm and memoized search.

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.